The page has been translated by Gen AI.

 Create project / Add userCreate a DevOps project on Samsung Cloud Platform and add users.

-Role definitionAssign a responsible user according to the task and grant permissions.
+Role definitionAssign a responsible user based on the task and grant permissions.

-Build and test changesBuild and deploy the modified code in the test environment for testing.
+Build and test changesBuild and deploy the changed code in the test environment for testing

-Recreate the required test environment considering the conditions presented in the earlier errors or improvement items, and perform testing.
+Considering the environment presented in earlier errors or improvement items, reproduce the required test environment and perform testing.

-Deploy code to the production environmentDeploy the tested application and infrastructure configuration to the production environment after passing through staging.
+Deploy code to the production environmentDeploy the tested application and infrastructure configuration to the production environment after staging.

 Error, improvement itemsSummarize the errors and improvement items identified during the monitoring process.

-When configuring a process for continuous improvement as shown above, you must consider the task elements listed in the table below.
+When configuring a process for continuous improvement as shown above, you need to consider work elements like those in the table below.

 Improvement work itemsExplanation